 The NYS Education Department releases School Report Cards on every public school and district in the state.
 Based on some key assessments taken by students in New York public schools, the report cards provide achievement data on districts and schools, as compared to their past years' performances and to other similar schools.

 Report cards are released each spring for the previous school year.
-Bethlehem's most current NYS Report Card, released in Spring 2012, covers the 2010-2011 school year.
+Click here for Bethlehem's most current NYS Report Card.

 The New York State Education Department mandates that all public school districts give state tests in English language arts, math and science to all students in grades 3-8.
 In addition, all fifth- and eighth-graders must take a state social studies test.